Burbinox/developer-bible/DevOps/AWS/README.md

 ## Load balancer <a name="load_balancer"></a>
 Its purpose is to distribute incoming network traffic across multiple targets, such as EC2 instances and containers, in order to improve the availability and scalability of your application.

+## Redshift <a name="redshift"></a>
+Redshift is a data warehouse - a system designed for storing data in an organized format, mainly in the form of tables.

 ## RDS <a name="rds"></a>
 Relational Database Service it's a managed database service for databases that use SQL.
 It allows you to create databases in the cloud that are managed by AWS.
 RDS supports a variety of popular database engines, including Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle Database, and Microsoft SQL Server.